Tomás Vodanovic: Mayor of Maipú (2021–present)

 Vodanovic officially assumed office on 28 June 2021 at the age of 30.
 His administration began with an institutional restructuring and budget cuts to address the financial deficit inherited from Barriga’s term, which he managed to stabilize by 2022.
 He prioritized social investment and public safety, coordinating anti-crime efforts with the Ministry of the Interior and the Undersecretariat for Crime Prevention.

 As part of his security agenda, on 27 July 2023 Vodanovic ordered the permanent closure of the nightclub Espacio Don Óscar, which had been linked to several criminal incidents, including multiple homicides.
 He also oversaw police operations that partially cleared the informal settlement Toma Vicente Reyes following the high-profile discovery of the body of Venezuelan lieutenant Ronald Ojeda.

 In 2023, his administration invested 12 billion Chilean pesos in the SMAPA Development Plan, constructing eight new wells in the Lautaro, Ciudad Satélite, Cerrillos, San Juan, Santa Adela, El Tranque, and El Almendral sectors, reducing chronic water leaks and service disruptions.
-His government also repaired major roads such as Avenida Pajaritos, Camino a Rinconada, Avenida Borgoño, and Avenida Lumen, and amended the Municipal Regulatory Plan to prevent the construction of high-density “vertical ghettos.”
+His government also repaired major roads such as Avenida Pajaritos, Camino a Rinconada, Avenida Borgoño, and Avenida Lumen, and amended the Municipal Regulatory Plan to prevent the construction of high-density "vertical ghettos".

 Vodanovic has promoted the expansion of Maipú’s primary healthcare network, inaugurating facilities such as the CESFAM Dr. Salvador Allende and the Michelle Bachelet High-Resolution Primary Emergency Care Service (SAR), along with new mental health centers and municipal pharmacies.

 In 2025, Vodanovic inaugurated the Lo Errázuriz Community Mental Health Center (COSAM Lo Errázuriz) in Maipú, representing an investment of more than 842 million Chilean pesos and directly benefiting over 50,000 residents, strengthening the mental health network across the Santiago Metropolitan Region.

 That same year, President Gabriel Boric announced in his Public Account the extension of the Santiago Metro Line 6 toward the west sector of Maipú —an initiative long advocated by Vodanovic and his municipal administration.
-The mayor described the announcement as “a necessary and historic step,” highlighting it as the result of nearly four years of joint work between the municipality, residents, and national authorities, as well as a demonstration of the government’s political will to address a long-standing territorial debt.
+The mayor described the announcement as "a necessary and historic step", highlighting it as the result of nearly four years of joint work between the municipality, residents, and national authorities, as well as a demonstration of the government’s political will to address a long-standing territorial debt.

 The extension is expected to benefit more than 300,000 inhabitants of the neighborhoods of Esquina Blanca, Riesco Central, Pajaritos Sur, Templo Votivo, Hospital–Campos de Batalla, Portal del Sol, Parque Tres Poniente, and Pehuén, reducing travel times by up to an hour and a half and significantly improving connectivity and quality of life in the area.

 In addition, his administration launched the Plan Maipú Ciudad 2030, a long-term urban modernization strategy focused on enhancing connectivity, promoting sustainable development, and delivering better public services for the community.

+Personal life

+Vodanovic lives in the commune of Ñuñoa, in the city of Santiago.